An1Su/safe-zone/Task.md

 # Task description

-## Microservices with Angular
+## Overview
+In this project, you will build an end-to-end e-commerce platform using Spring Boot microservices on the backend and Angular on the frontend.
+Users can register as clients or sellers; sellers manage products and related media (images).

+You will practice service decomposition, inter-service communication and a clean Angular UI that consumes these services.

+## Role Play
+You are a full-stack engineer designing a small but realistic marketplace composed of independently deployable services.
+Your mission: deliver a secure, observable, and scalable platform where clients browse products and sellers manage their catalog and media.

-### Objectives
+## Learning Objectives

-Develop an end-to-end e-commerce platform with Spring Boot microservices and Angular.
-The platform should support user registration (either as a client or seller), authentication, product CRUD functionality exclusively for sellers, and media management for product images.
+Design and implement Spring Boot microservices (User, Product, Media)

+Apply asynchronous communication (e.g., Kafka) where appropriate

+Implement JWT or OAuth2 with Spring Security for role-based access

+Enforce secure file uploads with validation and size limits

+Model and persist data in MongoDB (or polyglot where justified)

+Build an Angular SPA with routing, guards, interceptors, and forms

-### Instructions
+## Instructions

-#### 1. Microservices Setup
+### 1) Microservices Setup

-- Set up your microservice architecture.
-Consider Kafka for services communications.
+Create separate services:

+User Service (auth, profiles, roles: CLIENT, SELLER)

+Product Service (CRUD for products, image references)

+Media Service (image upload/download, validation, 2 MB limit)

+Configure Kafka (optional but recommended) for events such as PRODUCT_CREATED, IMAGE_UPLOADED (useful for audit, cache invalidation, thumbnails).

-#### 2. Enhanced Database Design
+### 2) Enhanced Database Design

 ```
 ┌─────────────────────────┐        ┌─────────────────────────┐        ┌─────────────────────────┐